-The LC PTA Program enjoys exceptional student outcomes ....
+The LCU PTA Program enjoys exceptional student outcomes ....

 The program is led by Dr. Shaina Goudeau and Ms. Penny Reeves who have nearly 25 years of combined clinical experience as licensed physical therapist and physical therapist assistant in a variety of clinical settings.
 Ms. Eve Dessell also serves as program faculty/laboratory assistant.
 She has been a licensed PTA for more than three years and holds a bachelor's degree in athletic training.

 The Physical Therapist Assistant Program at Louisiana Christian University is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 3030 Potomac Ave., Suite 100, Alexandria, Virginia 22305-3085; telephone: 703-706-3245; email: email@example.com; website: http://www.capteonline.org.
 If needing to contact the program/institution directly, please call (318)-487-7162 or email firstname.lastname@example.org.